State of the (Public) Art

 About the Speakers:

 Cecilia Alemani is the Donald R. Mullen, Jr. Director and Chief Curator of High Line Art.
 She is also the Artistic Director of the first edition of Art Basel Cities: Buenos Aires.
-Previously, Alemani was the curatorial director of X Initiative, a temporary nonprofit space that presented more than 50 varieties of initiatives, everything from traditional exhibitions and performances to site-specific installations and lectures.
+Previously, Alemani was the Curatorial Director of X Initiative, a temporary nonprofit space that presented more than 50 varieties of initiatives.

 Kemi Ilesanmi is the Executive Director of The Laundromat Project, which brings socially relevant and socially engaged arts programming to laundromats and other everyday community spaces in Bedford-Stuyvesant, Harlem, and Hunts Point/Longwood.